 If you’re one of the unfortunate guys who have trouble with the PS4 “Checking System Storage Status” message, you need to try the following suggested workarounds below.

 The first, yet easiest step you should carry out is to disconnect the PS4 console from power.
 You have to unplug it from the power outlet and wait 5 minutes before plugging it in the back.

 You might be surprised to learn that when you turn off the PS4 without plugging it out (controller and other peripherals as well), they don’t completely turn off.
 All the components/pieces are just in a very low powered-on state.

 That means if your PS4 has a hiccup/glitch that locks up a piece of hardware (RAM, AUDIO, and such), that glitch can still linger on because of that low power state.
 Many problems have been fixed by just pulling the power plug, waiting a few minutes, and plugging it back in again, due to what has been illustrated earlier.

 So, try that first before going for any other solution.

-Additionally, you can learn more on the PS4 power issues when reading about our fix for PS4 not turning on.
+Additionally, you can learn more about the PS4 power issues when reading about our fix for PS4 not turning on.

 2. Reseat the PS4 Internal HDD

 Reseating the PS4 hard drive means removing it and then installing it again.
 This helps the PS4 system in many cases to detect the hard drive and connect to it normally again.
 This step is the first thing you have to start with to make sure everything is connected properly and your PS4 doesn’t undergo a loose-connection problem.